Refugees from Ukraine

 Reception facilities in Utrecht

-- Are you staying with a host family in Utrecht but do you have to move out?
+Are you staying with a host family in Utrecht but do you have to move out?
 Please send an email to vluchtelingenvragen@utrecht.nl.
-You must be registered in the Personal Records Database (BRP) of the Municipality of Utrecht for at least 3 months to be eligible for a place in the municipal shelter.
+Would you like to be considered for a place in the municipal shelter?
+You must be registered in the Personal Records Database (BRP) of Utrecht for at least 3 months.

 Important registrations